9th8/up-to-date-real-world-haskell/13-data-structures.md

 ::::

-Once again, compared to the original versions of these functions that we wrote, all we\'re doing is a little book-keeping to hide the plumbing.
+Once again, compared to the original versions of these functions that we wrote, all we're doing is a little book-keeping to hide the plumbing.

 If we want to make `DList` useful as a substitute for regular lists, we need to provide some more of the common list operations.